deepcodesoln/tango/README.md

 # 単語 (tango)

-This repository contains lists of Japanese vocabulary stored as CSV files.
+This repository contains lists of Japanese vocabulary and grammar stored as CSV files.

 ## CSV Schema

+### Vocabulary

 All lists use the same schema.
 Quotes are escaped by doubling them, equivalent to Python3's `csv.Dialect.doublequote = true`